What is 5S in Lean?

 - Shitsuke - sustain.

-5S is part of the Toyota Production System, aka Lean, although TPS itself used 4S, having combined Seiton and Seiso.
+The technique is part of the Toyota Production System, aka Lean, although TPS itself used 4S, having combined Seiton and Seiso.
 Using the method across all organizational levels helps team members to understand, appreciate, and enact their impact on the process and business results.

 How to use the 5S technique?